 1. Not keeping up-to-date records.

-Nobody likes the burden of tracking receipts, balancing the books, and keeping up on accounts payable and receivable, but these things are the foundation of your business.
-You need to have a system that will track invoices, accounts payable, accounts receivable, expenses and a system that will keep them up-to-date.
+Tracking receipts, balancing the books, and keeping up with accounts payable and receivable can be a burden.
+However, these tasks are the foundation of your business.
+You need a system to track invoices, accounts payable, accounts receivable, and expenses.
+It should also keep everything up-to-date.
 Most businesses utilize QuickBooks, or a proprietary system developed specifically for their business.
 Do whatever you need to do to make sure you’re staying on top of this.

 2. Not budgeting or forecasting.